 As a graduate student at the University of Florida, you are now part of one of the most comprehensive University systems in the country.
-You have access to many resources and services, and there are a number of processes and procedures for you to be aware of.
 We encourage you to bookmark this site, and visit frequently, as this page provides information and links to many important resources that you’ll use throughout your graduate study.

 - Gator1 Card Services